Today's Top Gainer

 The Management Discussion and Analysis Report highlighting the industry structure and developments, opportunities and threats, future outlook, risks and concerns etc. is furnished separately and forms part of this report.

-The Auditors of the Company have not reported any fraud as specified under Section 143(12) of the Companies Act,2013.
+The Auditors of the Company have not reported any frauds specified under Section 143(12) of the Companies Act, 2013.

 Cost Audit Report

-Pursuant to the provisions of Section 148 of the Companies Act, 2013 and as per the Companies (Cost Records and Audit) Rules, 2014 and amendments thereof, read with Notifications/Circulars issued by the Ministry of Corporate Affairs from time to time, the Board of Directors at their meeting dated 30.05.2016, appointed Mr. R Srinivas Rao, Cost Accountants as the Cost Auditors of the Company for the financial year 2015 - 16.
-The board approved their appointment for the FY 2016-17.
+Pursuant to the provisions of Section 148 of the Companies Act, 2013 and as per the Companies (Cost Records and Audit) Rules, 2014 and amendments thereof, read with Notifications/Circulars issued by the Ministry of Corporate Affairs from time to time, the Board of Directors at their meeting dated 30.05.2018, appointed M/s.
+S R and Associates, Cost Accountants as the Cost Auditors of the Company for the financial year 2017-18.
 The Cost Audit Report will be filed within the stipulated period of 180 days from the closure of the financial year.

 Business Responsibility Report (BRR)